Best Foodie Tour in Bangkok!

 Taste of Thailand Tours

-Along the way, we were able to see historic landmarks and temples as we watched the hustle and bustle of the city around us.
-All of Taste of Thailand's tour guides are local experts on the city and give you detailed information on the history of the city, each restaurant, and food stall, as well as the history behind each of the delicious dishes throughout the tour.
-Our tour guide, Katy, was wonderful and answered all of our questions and made sure all of our needs were met.
+We rode in a private tuk-tuk through the historic streets of Old City Bangkok, which is also known as the “Rattanakosin” area.
+This is where you can find most of Bangkok’s must-see sights, such as the Grand Palace and Wat Pho (Temple of the Reclining Buddha).
+During our journey, we were able to witness a lot of historic landmarks and temples as we observed the hustle and bustle of the city around us.
+All tour guides from Taste of Thailand are local experts who provide a detailed history of the city, each restaurant, and food stall, as well as the history behind each of the delicious dishes throughout the tour.
+Our guide, Katy, was fantastic; she answered all our questions and ensured that all our needs were met.

 Our private Tuk-Tuk